Gabby Duran & the Unsittables: Production

 On August 3, 2018, Disney Channel green-lit the sci-fi comedy series as a straight-to-series order, with production underway in Vancouver, Canada, for a 2019 premiere.
 Kirby Buckets Mike Alber and Gabe Snyder serve as showrunners and executive producers.
 Just Add Magics Joe Nussbaum also serves as executive producer.
 Grey's Anatomys Nzingha Stewart directed the first episode.
 On August 2, 2019, it was revealed that the series would premiere in October 2019.
 On August 29, 2019, Disney Channel announced an exact premiere date of October 11, 2019.
 The series is a production of Gabby Productions, Ltd. On October 7, 2019, it was announced that Disney Channel renewed the series for a second season ahead of its series premiere.
-On April 29, 2021, it was announced that the second season would premiere on June 4, 2021.
 On December 6, 2021, it was announced that the series was canceled after two seasons.